peacfuljoh/cnn-swarm/README.md

 It is possible to start a service from a docker-compose.yml file, in which case we call it a stack:
 `docker stack deploy --compose-file docker-service-controller.yml s`.
 However, we can't scale the controller and trainer tasks separately that way.
-Instead, we start the trainer directly with the desired number of replicas (that we can also scale up and down after-the-fact):
+Instead, we start the trainer directly with the desired number of replicas.
+We can also scale up and down the number of replicas after-the-fact as desired.

+To start the trainer service:

 `docker service create --mount type=bind,source=/home/nuc/docker_exps_home_dir,target=/home --name ml_train --network MLNetwork -e FLASK_TRAIN_HOST=0.0.0.0 -e FLASK_TRAIN_PORT=48516 -e HOME_DIR=/home --replicas 4 docker-exps-ml_train`

-We similarly start the controller service:
+To start the controller service:

 `docker service create --mount type=bind,source=/home/nuc/docker_exps_home_dir,target=/home --name ml_controller --network MLNetwork -e FLASK_CONTROLLER_HOST=0.0.0.0 -e FLASK_CONTROLLER_PORT=48515 -e HOME_DIR=/home -e FLASK_TRAIN_PORT=48516 -e SUBNET_TRAIN=30.0.0 -p 48515:48515 docker-exps-ml_controller`